Peacemaking at Forest Hill Church

-The racial unrest of the 1960s and the Vietnam War in the 1970s triggered an even greater commitment to building bridges among people and nations.
+The racial unrest of the 1960s and the Vietnam War in the 1970s triggered a commitment to building bridges among people and nations.
 The AIDS epidemic and growing intolerance of LGBT individuals led Forest Hill to involvement in The Covenant Network and leading the effort to ordain LGBT pastors and lay leaders.

-The Ministry of Justice & Mission allocates 25% of the Peacemaking Offering for Bright Stars of Bethlehem, a ministry to the Palestinian community of Bethlehem that is run by The International Center of Bethlehem.
-Forest Hill’s pilgrims visited the center during their pilgrimage to the Holy Land last February.
+The Ministry of Justice & Mission allocates 25% of the Peacemaking Offering for Bright Stars of Bethlehem, a ministry to the Palestinian community of Bethlehem run by The International Center of Bethlehem.
+Forest Hill pilgrims visited the center during their pilgrimage to the Holy Land in 2009.
 For more information, see the Bright Stars of Bethlehem website.

-Article by Mark Chupp, on behalf of the Ministry of Justice and Mission, which first appeared on the PC(USA) website.
+Article by Mark Chupp of the Ministry of Justice and Mission, which first appeared on the PC(USA) website

 Twenty-five years ago Forest Hill Church in Cleveland Heights, Ohio, made a formal commitment to peacemaking through a statement approved by Session.
 Recognizing that our country is not at peace today and the threats to peace in the world have changed dramatically, the congregation decided to update its commitment to peacemaking.
 Forest Hill Church, in keeping with the similar commitments of the General Assembly, re-covenanted in October 2006 to be a peacemaking congregation.